wp-plugins/encyclopedia-lexicon-glossary-wiki-dictionary/readme.txt

 == Changelog ==

+= 1.5.32 =
+* Patched: Changed translation file loading hook
+* Added a warning if you have more than 20 entries

 = 1.5.31 =
 * Added support for template tags "the_category()"
 * Added support for template tags "the_tags()"